rustsec/advisory-db/README.md

 * [cargo-deny]: Audit `Cargo.lock` files for crates with security vulnerabilities, limit the usage of particular dependencies, their licenses, sources to download from, detect multiple versions of same packages in the dependency tree and more.
+* [trivy]: A simple and comprehensive vulnerability/misconfiguration/secret scanner for containers and other artifacts.
+Trivy detects vulnerabilities of OS packages and language-specific packages.
+Works via [OSV](https://osv.dev).
+* [dependabot]: Dependabot can fix vulnerable dependencies for you by raising pull requests with security updates.
+Works via [GHSA](https://github.com/advisories).

 ## Reporting Vulnerabilities